MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Abstract

 \section{Abstract}

-Despite being popularly used in many application domains such as image recognition and classification, neural network models have been found to be vulnerable to \textit{adversarial examples}: given a model and an example correctly classified by the model, an adversarial example is a new example formed by applying small perturbation (imperceptible to human) on the given example so that the model misclassifies the new example.
-Adversarial examples can pose potential risks on safety or security in real-world applications.
-In recent years, given a vulnerable model, defense approaches, such as adversarial training and defensive distillation, improve the model to make it more robust against adversarial examples.
-However, based on the improved model, attackers can still generate adversarial examples to successfully attack the model.
-To address such limitation, we propose a new defense approach, named \toolName, based on the design principle of \textit{diversity}.
-Given a target model (as a seed model) and an attack approach to be defended against, \toolName constructs additional models (from the seed model) together with the seed model to form a family of models, such that the models are complementary to each other to accomplish robustness diversity (i.e., one model's adversarial examples typically do not become other models' adversarial examples), while maintaining about the same accuracy for normal examples.
-At runtime, given an input example, \toolName randomly selects a model from the family to be applied on the given example.
-The robustness diversity of the model family and the random selection of a model from the family together lower the success rate of attacks.
-Our evaluation results show that \toolName substantially improves the target model's accuracy on adversarial examples by 35--50\% and 2--10\% in the white-box and black-box attack scenarios, respectively, while still maintaining about the same accuracy as the target model on normal examples.
+Despite being popularly used in many applications, neural network models have been found to be vulnerable to \textit{adversarial examples}, i.e., carefully crafted examples aiming to mislead machine learning models.
+Adversarial examples can pose potential risks on safety and security critical applications.
+However, existing defense approaches are still vulnerable to attacks, especially in a white-box attack scenario.
+To address this issue, we propose a new defense approach, named \toolName, based on \textit{robustness diversity}.
+Our approach consists of (1) a general defense framework based on multiple models and (2) a technique for generating these multiple models to achieve high defense capability.
+In particular, given a target model, our framework includes multiple models (constructed from the target model) to form a model family.
+The model family is designed to achieve robustness diversity (i.e., an adversarial example successfully attacking one model cannot succeed in attacking other models in the family).
+At runtime, a model is randomly selected from the family to be applied on each input example.
+Our general framework can inspire rich future research to construct a desirable model family achieving higher robustness diversity.
+Our evaluation results show that \toolName (with only up to 5 models in the family) can substantially improve the target model's accuracy on adversarial examples by 22--74\% in a white-box attack scenario, while maintaining similar accuracy on legitimate examples.